codechef-sggs-chapter/CONTEST-2/questions/Colossal_Titan.md

 ## Output Format

-Output a single line with the maximum damage that the Colossal Titan can cause
+For each test case output a single line with the maximum damage that the Colossal Titan can cause

 ## Sample Test